tanner-johnson2718/A-Car/README.md

 - Gather and display imporant vehicle performance metrics (See below)

 # Network, Processes and Services
-The network than connects the board to the PC will be hosted via wifi end point on the board.
+The network that connects the board to the PC will be hosted via wifi end point on the board.
 The network ESSID is "BeagleBone-9947" with password "BeagleBone".
 The board itself will host several services that allow one to control and interface with the device such as ssh, the cloud 9 IDE and debugger, and also